backend-development/backend-development-textbook/source/git_branching.md

 # .git/config
 ```

-Windows Only: line breaks?
+If you are working on windows but collaborating

-Some configs you might want to set
+with developers on other systems you might want to
+change the following setting:

 ``` sh
 core.autocrlf false
 core.editor "C:/Programme/Notepad++/Notepad++.exe"
 ```

-Aliases
+If you ever find yourself annoyed by typing in long git
+commands you can define aliases:

 ``` sh
 git config --global alias.co checkout